 Blogging has changed.
 Back in the day, bloggers who were digital marketers and focused on their products and services used to write articles.
 Short articles densely populated with keywords for the sake of SEO and to get traffic to their blogs.
-But, people don’t write or focus on hundreds of very short articles to attract blog traffic any more.
+But, people don’t write or focus on hundreds of very short articles to attract blog traffic anymore.
 Those days?
 They are gone and for a good reason too.

 But, it used to work!
 Articles that were 250-300 words was all a blogger really needed to do to get traffic.
 But these days, blogging for business has to be a bit more ‘sophisticated’.
 It requires multiple approaches and strategies.
-Short articles just don’t work because search engines have begun to recognize it and the reason we now have to focus on a lot of strategies to gain traffic is because people started to complain.
+Short articles just don’t work because search engines have begun to recognize it and the reason we now have to focus on a lot of strategies to gain traffic is that people started to complain.

 Complaining about what?
-About all the low quality content that search engines were sending their users to.
-So, google, other search engines and even social media platforms have really begun to dig their teeth in and make a lot of changes that make short articles (and other things like simple fan pages on Facebook ) useless for driving traffic to your blog.
+About all the low-quality content that search engines were sending their users to.
+So, Google, other search engines and even social media platforms have really begun to dig their teeth in and make a lot of changes that make short articles (and other things like simple fan pages on Facebook ) useless for driving traffic to your blog.
 I could write another whole article on the changes coming to Facebook fan pages, but today, we’re talking about content on your blog.

 First, here’s why short blog articles don’t cut it anymore

 Let’s say you wanted to find some information online on how to knit a baby blanket.
 You’ve looked through Pinterest, and you visited multiple links from the top pages of your Google search.
 Each link you clicked claimed to teach you “how to knit a baby blanket”, but what you actually found was just basic info.
 1. get yarn, 2. knitting needles, and 3. a pattern and 4. follow the pattern.